 - 50 grams of Parmigiano Reggiano cheese

 Place the peels in the pan and continue to simmer the ingredients at low heat.
 Remove the porcini from the soaking liquid.
 A dark brown and aromatic liquid will remain.
 Check them for sand or wood debris before chopping them coarsely.
-Filter the mushroom steeping liquid through a sieve and add it to the simmering broth.
+Filter the mushroom steeping liquid through a sieve and pour it into the simmering broth.
 The addition of the porcini juices will add flavor to the risotto.

 Melt the butter, or if using, warm the olive oil in a nice shallow pan.
 Add the minced shallot, celery and carrot, cooking them at low heat a few minutes without stirring.
 When the shallots have turned transparent, add the rice, stirring well until it is evenly distributed through the sautéed vegetables.
 The rice should be coated with the oil in such a way that the grains glisten.
 The coating of the rice is an important part of making good risotto.
 If needed add the smallest amount of extra butter or oil.

 Add the chopped porcini mushrooms, a good pinch of salt and three large soup ladles of warm vegetable broth.

 Stir the rice constantly for two to four minutes until the broth is almost absorbed.
 This will make for a creamy risotto later on.
 Add three more ladles of broth and stir occasionally.
 Make sure that the heat is regulated in such a manner that the rice cannot burn on the bottom.
 When the second amount of broth has been absorbed, taste the rice.
 If it is soft on the outside with a hard center in the middle, it is almost done.
 This should be the case after twenty minutes.